tushar-sharma/tushar-sharma.github.io/_posts/2023-08-29-week1-september-reflection-2023.md

 In contrast, Nehru, Gandhi and even Savarkar wrote book and went to jail.
 I find left in India often demonizes Savarkar.
 The RSS/BJP ecosystem lampoons Nehru.
 I guess both of unwarranted.
 Both went to jail against the British.
 Of course you can cherry pick events or speeches to criticize either one of 'em.

 [^ham]: https://www.ishtiaqahmed.se/post/jinnah-his-success-failures-and-role-in-historyby-ishtiaq-ahmed-penguin-viking-2020

+## What do do after an accident in the United States

+This is the first time I have to deal with accident in the U.S. so I wanted to document everything.
+First thing to do during the accident is take pictures of your car from all side.
+Also take picture of the other's car from all sides.

+Next step is to get number of any witeness or someone who saw the accident.
+This would be helpful.
+If accident is fatal and the person is not accepting the fault, then it would be prudent to call the 911.

+The goal is to get the insurance policy number from the other person.
+You dont want to call your own insurance company else your monthly rate would go up.
+Instead ideally we want the other person's insurance to pay for the damage.

+When you call the other person's agent, he will call you and tell you that your call is recorded.
+You can decline this and ask him to send these questions on email.
+I didn't know this as he is trying to find fault in your line of thoughts.

+Next is you need to upload live photos throught their app and wait for the claim.